 |Simultaneous Connections||Yes (until 3)||Yes (until 5)||Yes (until 5)|

 |Encryption Protocols||OpenVPN, L2TP-IPsec, SSTP, PPTP||PPTP, OpenVPN™, L2TP/Ipsec, Chameleon™||PPTP, L2TP, SSTP, IKE, OpenVPN|

 Money Back Guarantee: This is an important feature when choosing a VPN, most of all in China.
 Even though the three VPNs generally work well in China, every place is different.
 One VPN can work better than another in Shanghai but worse in Changsha, so it is important to have the opportunity to test the VPN before making a year commitment.
 With its 30 days of money back guarantee, ExpressVPN and VyprVPN offer the best guarantee.

-Annual Plan: Annual prices for different plans may vary greatly, but if we compare the prices of plans with similar performances between the three providers (ExpressVPN, VyprVPN Pro and PureVPN), their price are 8.32, 8.33 and 4.99 USD per month, respectively.
-Thus, PureVPN is by far the cheapest in this case.
+Annual Plan: Annual prices for different plans may vary greatly, but if we compare the prices of plans with similar performances between the three providers (ExpressVPN, VyprVPN Premium and PureVPN), their price are 8.32, 6.67 and 5.45 USD per month, respectively.
+Thus, PureVPN is the cheapest.